 phila meaning "loving" stories.
 At philastories.org we record, for your viewing pleasure, the stories of anyone willing to tell them.
 The "stories" tab above will take you to all of our stories.

 philastories.org collects stories from anyone willing to take the time out to tell their stories.
 In addition we collect stories in areas where we have an interest.
-Following are our current areas of interest:
+Following are my current areas of interest:

 Engine 11 was a segregated firehouse in the Philadelphia Fire Department from 1919 - 1952.
 If you were an African-American who joined the fire depatment during that time period you were sent to one of two places either Engine 11 or Fire Boat 1. philastories has collected the stories of the five surviving retired fireman who were assigned to Engine 11: Lloyd Ama, Clarence Brogden, Waldo Gentry, Walter Lindsay, and Alfred Ward.

 Abington Friends Meeting is located in Jenkintown, PA.
 I record the stories of anyone from the Meeting who is interested in telling them.
 We hope others will duplcate this effort at their church, synagogue, mosque, neighborhood, community center, etc., as a means for storing the memories of its participants.